TechsCode-Team/UltraRegionsWiki/addons/mcmmoflags.md

 ## McMMO
 **By: Lucifer**
-Gives you control over players gaining mcmmo exp within your regions
+Gives you control over players gaining mcmmo exp within your regions.
 <br>

 ### Flags
-* **McMMO**, *Control whether players can gain McMMO exp while in a region.*
+* **McMMO** - *Control whether players can gain McMMO exp while in a region.*